-What Is PMS (Premenstrual Syndrome)?
+What Causes PMS (Premenstrual Syndrome)?

 Premenstrual syndrome, or PMS, is a condition that affects an estimated three quarters of women in their childbearing years.
 Symptoms occur within a week to two weeks before the beginning of their period, between ovulation and menstruation.
 These symptoms disappear just before or just after the beginning of menstruation.